mymikemiller/videate/credits/README.md

 written in webpack.config.js for the development II_URL.

-Once that is running locally (and so are this package's canisters), navigating to http://localhost:8000?canisterId=[local contributor_assets cid] will load the login UI and authenticating with Internet Identity will redirect to http://localhost:8000/authorize?canisterId=[cid found above]
+Once that is running locally (and so are this package's canisters), navigating to http://localhost:8000?canisterId=[local frontend cid] will load the login UI and authenticating with Internet Identity will redirect to http://localhost:8000/authorize?canisterId=[cid found above]